 With improved veterinary medicine and nutrition and so many more cats now kept inside or indoors with an outside enclosure, cats are living longer than ever.
 With age comes special requirements to ensure your cat maintains and quality and comfortable standard of living.
 It is not unusual for a cat to reach 20 years of age, although the average lifespan is around 15 years.

 By nature, cats are stoic, and it is often difficult to know when there is a medical problem.
 It is up to you, the cat’s carer to be observant of your cat and if you notice any signs of sickness, pain or behavioural changes to seek veterinary care immediately.

 The goal is to ensure your cat is well cared for in his/her older years and preventative medicine is of the essence.
 Most young cats will see a veterinarian once a year for their annual vaccinations and a general physical examination.
-When your cat becomes older it is advisable you make more frequent visits to the veterinarian.
+When your cat becomes older you should make more frequent visits to the veterinarian.
 Remember, your cat can’t tell you if something is troubling them, so you have to act on their behalf, and that includes looking out for their physical well-being.
 Remember, with regular veterinary checkups, many diseases associated with ageing can be diagnosed early, which increases your cat’s chances of either recovery or longevity.

 When is a cat considered elderly?

 Many people will state that a cat ages seven years per year, but this is, in fact, incorrect.

 Cats are considered elderly from around 10 – 12 years of age.
 They may well still have a spring in their step and no medical problems, but around this age, it is time to be aware that your cat is getting along in years and keep an extra watchful eye on their health.